Make the MongoDB docs better! We value your opinion. Share your feedback for a chance to win $100.

 Description

-from is optional, you can use a $documents stage in a $lookup stage instead.
+It is possible in some edge cases to subsitute from with pipeline with $documents as the first stage.
 For an example, see Use a $documents Stage in a $lookup Stage.

 Specifies the field from the documents input to the $lookup stage. $lookup performs an equality match on the localField to the foreignField from the documents of the from collection.
 If an input document does not contain the localField, the $lookup treats the field as having a value of null for matching purposes.